CamillaFrank/Opensource-finalproject/README.md

 The trained model is then used to predict the labels for the test dataset (`X_test`).
 The predictions are obtained using the `predict` method.

 ## Hyperparameters

+The hyperparameters for the Gradient Boosting Classifier in this project are set as follows:

+- **n_estimators:** The number of boosting stages to be run.
+In this implementation, it is set to 300.
+Increasing the number of estimators improves the model's performance, but it also increases computation time.
-The primary hyperparameter is the random seed (`random_seed`) used for reproducibility.
-It is set to 42 in this implementation.
-Additionally, the model file is saved as "trained_model.joblib" for future use.
+- **random_state:** The random seed used for reproducibility.
+It ensures that the randomization during model training is consistent across different runs.
+In this implementation, it is set to `random_seed` (value: 42).

 ## Files in the Directory
 - **main.ipynb:** The main Python script containing the code for data loading, preprocessing, model training, and evaluation.
 - **tumor_dataset:** A directory containing the training dataset with subdirectories for each tumor class.
-- **trained_model.joblib:** A pre-trained model file that can be used without rebuilding the model.
+- **trained_model_hyper.joblib:** A pre-trained model file that can be used without rebuilding the model.
 Skip the model-building step by loading this file.

 ## Instructions
 ### Configuration